Digitalist-Open-Cloud/Matomo-Plugin-Sentry/README.md

 * Clone github repo into plugins/Sentry.
 * Go into plugins/Sentry.
-* Run composer install --no-dev for productions use (skip --no-dev for development).
+* Run composer install --no-dev for productions use.
 * Install Sentry plugin in Matomo.
 * Go to settings page for adding the adding the Sentry Data Source Name (DSN).
 * Save settings.